Freifunk-Nord/ffnord-infrastructure/docs/README.md

  - `nord_host_vars`

       in this submodule the secret keys are defined.
-The repository is not public, so this whole ansible config wil only wrk, if you define your own hosts there
+The repository is not public, so this whole ansible config wil only work, if you define your own hosts there

  - `roles`